 The courses you would take in 2023 will, again, depend mostly on the requirements set by your employer.
 But within each industry, there are certain courses that are especially important and popular among employers across the nation.
 Most of these courses are not available through the Outreach Program, but they can be found in our training catalog.

-OSHA-Compliant Construction Courses
+OSHA Aligned Construction Courses

 The construction industry is one of the most hazardous work environments in the world.
 Specifically within the construction industry, there are courses that have grown in popularity and usage.
 These courses include: